ORNL-Fusion/OEDGE/docs/source/input.rst

 .. _249:
 249 : PRAD option 3 multiplier (x PINQE)
-  This option applies to PRAD option 3 (ref).
+  This option applies to PRAD option 3 (`256`_).
 Prad option 3 defines the radiative loss term to be a multiple of the PINQE (electron energy loss term that is calculated by PIN.
 This parameter specifies the value of the multiplier.

 .. _250:
 250 : Initial Number of Runge-Kutta Steps Between Grid Points